countable-web/ops-manual/peopleops/MEETINGS.rst

    Follow-ups (who does what by when):
    (add bullets here)

 -  Minutes are just the "headlines".
 What's the important point?
-Action items can be noted, but should be should be transcribed into Trello.
-Don't overdo this.
+Include decisions and key information.
+Action items can be noted, but should be should be transcribed into Trello where possible.
 -  Send a follow-up email with these minutes if it includes any external stakeholders.
 -  3W rule: Meeting follow-up actions must contain the three Ws: WHO